-Government surveyor David Lindsay reported many large villages at Poeppel Corner (a corner of state boundaries in Australia, where the state of Queensland meets South Australia and the Northern Territory), including one house large enough to accommodate thirty to forty people.
-Mitchell saw villages comprising similar houses on the Barcoo River in Western Queensland, but added that some had several rooms each.
+Government surveyor David Lindsay reported many large villages at Poeppel Corner (a corner of state boundaries in Australia, where the state of Queensland meets South Australia and the Northern Territory), including one house large enough to accommodate thirty to forty people.31 Mitchell saw villages comprising similar houses on the Barcoo River in Western Queensland, but added that some had several rooms each.
 The villages were associated with extensive networks of well-worn paths, many of which have become today's highways.

 The early pastoralist John Conrick wrote in his papers of a house over ninety feet (thirty metres) in circumference, which was used for holding corroborees.
-Goyder described another building, 'constructed in a similar manner to those described by Captain Sturt, and they are very warm and comfortable, the largest being capable of holding thirty to forty people'.
+Goyder described another building, 'constructed in a similar manner to those described by Captain Sturt, and they are very warm and comfortable, the largest being capable of holding thirty to forty people'.32 came on the site of a large native encampment, quite a quarter of a mile across.
+Framework of several large humpies one having been 12 feet high: small enclosures as if some small game had been yarded and kept alive ...
+This camp must have contained quite 500 natives, and have been the site of some great festival, the corroboree or dancing grounds, being numerous and well worn.34

-John McDouall Stuart, who hardly mentions Aboriginal people in his journals of exploration, found beehive huts made of mud, and remarks on the beauty and comfort they afford.
+John McDouall Stuart, who hardly mentions Aboriginal people in his journals of exploration, found behive huts made of mud, and remarks on the beauty and comfort they afford.33